-The KIND Curriculum for Families includes courses developed by experts.
-The courses provide comprehensive resources on topics that are rarely found in one place.
-These brief, self-paced informational experiences explore areas including:
+The KIND Curriculum for Families includes courses developed by experts on topics in child development, including typical development and developmental disabilities.
+These are brief, self-paced informational experiences.

 Who is this for?